 Because of their many practical and aesthetic benefits, islands have become expected features in nearly every medium and large-sized kitchen.
 Including a kitchen island into your design is one of the best ways to optimize flow and provide extra storage and prep space.

-Today, let’s talk about the upgrades that will help you maximize your island usage in your Atlanta, GA, home remodel.
+Today, let’s talk about the upgrades that will help you maximize your island usage in your Atlanta, home remodel.

 Make Room for Seating